Journalism - BA (Hons)

-This module is designed to help you to develop an understanding of Freedom of Expression and the way it is balanced by the legal, regulatory and ethical constraints on news reporting and the media in general.
-It is specifically designed for journalists and other media professionals in that it approaches law and ethics from a journalistic perspective rather than that of a lawyer.
+This module is designed to help you to develop an understanding of the concept of freedom of expression, and how it is balanced by the legal, regulatory and ethical constraints on news reporting and the media in general.
+The module is key in developing your awareness, knowledge and skills concerning media law, enabling you to protect yourself, your employers, and subjects of your work.
+The module approaches law and ethics from a practicing journalist’s perspective rather than that of a legal professional.

 This module is for students wishing to further their photographic abilities, exploring the professional working practices and the visual language specific to photojournalism with due consideration to the context in which photojournalists and documentary photographers, music photographers and sports photographers operate within the media industries.
 You will continue to develop camera, lighting and post-processing techniques to a more advanced and appropriate professional level as a complementary skillset to your media interests.

 Studying the Television Studio module will enable you to develop technical, editorial and integrated skills in television studio production.
 You will undertake a series of practical workshops, including developing ideas for studio-based TV show formats (e.g. magazine, chat, news, game show), the commissioning process, production team structures and roles, research and editorial skills, scriptwriting, and the technical framework and processes for studio production.
 You will be encouraged to experiment, developing original ideas for studio productions, and take creative risks within a recognised professional context.
 You will identify your target audience and broadcast platform/s for your chosen programme genre.